twlkyao/RippleMon/README.md

 About
 =====

-Three tools to monitor Ripple transactions.
-You can monitor offers, payments, and trustsets.<br />
+Three tools to monitor Ripple transactions (offers, payments, and trustsets).
-That's a first draft ;) I will try to merge the 3 scripts to have only one tool ;)<br />
+That's a first draft, I will try to merge the 3 scripts to have only one tool ;)

-The code is not really cleaned and may be buggy!
+The code is not really cleaned and may be buggy!<br />
 Do not hesitate to contribute and/or to report bugs ;)<br />

 Howto
 =====